worriedlemon/oderecon/examples/EXAMPLES.md

-## Examples
+# Examples

-A number of examples with use cases is provided
+A number of examples with use cases is provided.

+## LSM examples

+In this subsection all example code use **Least-Squares Method (LSM)** for reconstruction.

 ### Example_FHN
 This example illustrates reconstructing FitzHugh-Nagumo system from 20 random data points.
 Running code as is, we obtain the following problem solution:
 ```